 Blue Cross, Blue Shield Insurance Guidelines

-As can be seen, the main requirement for Low-T patients is the availability of blood value results.
-According to the Blue Cross & Blue Shield guidelines, these showings should be lower than the normal average results.
-The insurance provider agrees to cover the testosterone replacement therapy if the individual provides lab copies with results that are below 300 ng/dl.
+As you see, the availability of blood test results is the main requirement for low T patients to get insurance coverage.
+According to the Blue Cross & Blue Shield instructions, testosterone levels should be lower than the average results.
+The insurance provider agrees to cover the testosterone replacement therapy if a client provides lab evaluation results showing the T-hormone levels are below 300 ng/dl.
 It means that a blood sample should show <300 ng/dl.

-If values are higher at least in one lab test, the insurer can withdraw from medical service coverage.
-This criterion takes into account other insuring providers that cover the testosterone treatment expenses partially.
+If testosterone levels are higher at least in one of the lab tests, the insurer can refuse from providing medical services coverage.
+This demand involves other insurance providers that cover the testosterone treatment expenses partially.

-Other Insurers to Take into Account
+Other Insurers Instructions to Consider

 - Health Net;